 Archives: Courses

-Our Sling Regular Loads Safely course (Unit Standard 30072) is a practical one-day program designed for people involved in lifting operations.
+Our Sling Regular Loads Safely course is a practical one-day program designed for people involved in lifting operations.
 It builds essential skills to prepare, sling, and secure regular loads safely in line with industry best practice and crane safety regulations.

 This hands-on course blends theory and real-world application, giving learners the confidence and competence to use lifting gear safely and effectively.
 It also lays the foundation for more advanced crane and slinging training.